 - State law bans transgender people from using bathrooms and facilities consistent with their gender identity in all K-12 schools, colleges, and government-owned buildings or spaces.
-See HB1521 (2023). - \circ $\,$ Also applies to privately-owned domestic violence shelters, if they receive public dollars. - Allows individuals to sue the publicly-owned buildings/entities if the individual experiences a violation of the law. - Additionally, SB458 (2023) regulates gender by defining "sex" throughout state law in ways that allow for discrimination against transgender people, setting a dangerous precedent for future state or municipal bans on bathroom or facilities use. - The day HB121 was signed, a lawsuit was filed against it: Perkins et al v.
-Montana (2025).
+See HB121 (2025). - Also applies to privately-owned domestic violence shelters, if they receive public dollars. - Allows individuals to sue the publicly-owned buildings/entities if the individual experiences a violation of the law. - Additionally, SB458 (2023) regulates gender by defining "sex" throughout state law in ways that allow for discrimination against transgender people, setting a dangerous precedent for future state or municipal bans on bathroom or facilities use. - Lawsuit is currently blocking enforcement of the ban.
+See Perkins et al v.
+Montana (2025). - March 27: lawsuit filed against HB 121. - April 2: a district court temporarily blocked (via a temporary restraining order (TRO)) enforcement of the ban while the lawsuit continues. - May 16: a district court affirmed the earlier temporary block (via a preliminary injunction), blocking the ban during the lifetime of the case as it continues to unfold.
+Read more here.